arshajii/arshajii.github.io/_posts/2014-07-15-out-of-bounds-literals.md

 int n = 2147483647 + 1;
 {% endhighlight %}

-Isn't `2147483647 + 1` a constant expression that "evaluates" to `2147483648` and, therefore, subject to rejection just like the literal `2147483648` in the second snippet?
+Isn't `2147483647 + 1` a constant expression that "evaluates" to `2147483648` and, therefore, subject to rejection just like the literal `2147483648` in the first snippet?
 Or, shouldn't the fact that we are unable to assign an out-of-range value in the first snippet apply also for the second?
 The answers of course are "no".

 The *real* issue here is that the `2147483648` in the first snippet is simply an invalid literal; it isn't syntactically correct.
 From [JLS §3.10.1](http://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.10.1):